What is ‘Positioning, Navigation and Timing’ (PNT)?

 The span of legal rules which could be applicable to the use of GNSS and PNT data/services is vast.
 It depends on what technology products and services are used and what the data is used for.

-It is always good practice to seek legal advice to address your specific circumstances.
+If you are uncertain if your activities may involve legal implications with respect to GNSS or PNT data, it is always good practice to seek legal advice to clarify and address your specific circumstances.

-When analysing to what extent space law has an impact on GNSS, it is appropriate to consider the following five elements of GNSS as identified by Dr Frans von der Dunk in his article, Space Law and GNSS:
+When analysing to what extent space law has an impact on GNSS, it is appropriate to consider the following five elements of GNSS, identified by Dr Frans von der Dunk in his article Space Law and GNSS:

 (1) Ground stations controlling by way of (2) radio signals (3) the satellites launched in and then operating in outer space, emitting (4) the positioning, navigation and timing (PNT) signals allowing (5) relevant receivers to calculate positioning and navigation information.